 This is while performing in a theater of Los Angeles in 1926 that Bing made the acquaintance of the famous bandleader Paul Whiteman.
 Aware of dealing with a promising talent, Whiteman decided to grant his services and integrated him to his orchestra.
 He also hired Al Rinker, another young singer with whom Bing Crosby already formed a vocal duet called the Rhythm Boys.
 Pianist Harry Barris will soon complete the group.
 So formed, the trio soon became popular.
-It became however obvious that the misconduct of the group being less and less compatible with the rigor which he imposed on the orchestra, Paul Whiteman prefered separating after the release of his film King of Jazz in May 1930 .
+It was however obvious that the misconduct of the group being less and less compatible with the rigor that he imposed on the orchestra, Paul Whiteman prefered separating after the release of his film King of Jazz in May 1930 .

 The Rhythm Boys then join the Gus